 Personal Loan Scams: 5 Warning Signs

-When it comes to taking out a personal loan, there are plenty of legitimate lenders and services available.
-Unfortunately, there are also scammers lurking in the shadows who would love nothing more than to take advantage of unsuspecting consumers looking for financial assistance.
-To help protect yourself from any future hassle or headaches, it’s important to be aware and on the lookout for common warning signs of personal loan scams.
+When it comes to personal loans, there are plenty of legitimate lenders and services available.
+Unfortunately, there are also scammers looking to take advantage of consumers.
+In 2022, scammers stole nearly $8.8 billion from Americans, according to the Federal Trade Commission (FTC).
+To protect yourself from any future headaches, it’s important to be on the lookout for common warning signs of personal loan scams.

 5 ways to spot personal loan scams

 Personal loan scams can be challenging to identify because there are many types of scams that target consumers.
 Often, these scams aim to access valuable personal information about you like your Social Security number or credit card number.
 Scams can also include trying to access your bank accounts, charging sky-high interest rates and fees or making you pay for a personal loan you’ll never have access to.

 Let’s look at red flags that can help you spot personal loan scams.

 1. The lender asks for fees upfront